-EDITORIAL: China called it first
+Editorial: China called it first

 This is a new world order that FAA will find difficult to fold back, especially if any major design fix is found to be necessary for the MAX.

-Unfortunately, as happened with the 2013 groundings of the Boeing 787 after a series of fires related to its lithium ion batteries, FAA, DOT, Boeing—and indeed Boeing’s US airline customers—looked uncomfortably too much in lockstep as they unilaterally agreed with each non-US grounding that they were right to keep the MAX in the air.
+Unfortunately, as happened with the 2013 groundings of the Boeing 787 after a series of fires related to its lithium-ion batteries, FAA, DOT, Boeing—and, indeed, Boeing’s US airline customers—looked uncomfortably too much in lockstep as they unilaterally agreed, after each non-US grounding, that they were right to keep the MAX in the air.

 Since 2005, when FAA changed its certification procedures to allow qualified manufacturers to select their own employees to certify their own aircraft, FAA has been more reliant on those manufacturer decisions.